ManitoulinTransport/js-i18n-fns/README.md

 High-level usage:

-1. Install
-2. Wrap message strings in calls to translation function(s)
+1. Wrap message strings in calls to translation function(s)
-3. Extract messages from code
+2. Extract messages from code
-4. Translate messages into other languages
+3. Translate messages into other languages

 Created to be a gettext-like solution that works for Vue, but should work fine with other frontend frameworks.